gem/oq-irmt-qgis/svir/help/source/13_recovery_modeling.rst

 Post-Earthquake Recovery Modelling Methodology
 **********************************************

+This work was supported by the State of California, Alfred E. Alquist Seismic Safety Commission and is part of a collaborative effort between the Global Earthquake Model (GEM) and the University of California at Los Angeles (UCLA), Department of Civil and Environmental Engineering.
+GEM implemented the scientific methodology developed by UCLA [BDL+15]_ and integrated it into the QGIS framework as part of the IRMT plugin.

-This scientific framework and computational tool was developed to quantify the effectiveness of specific resilience-building actions (preparedness, mitigation, and response) that would enhance the process of recovery following an earthquake.
+This computational tool was developed to quantify the effectiveness of specific resilience-building actions (preparedness, mitigation, and response) that would enhance the process of recovery following an earthquake.
 Building performance is assessed using metrics that are explicitly linked to community seismic resilience such as functionality, occupiability and repairability.
 A probabilistic approach to mapping the fragility function parameters for the loss-based damage states used in OpenQuake and HAZUS (e.g. slight, moderate, extensive, complete) to the recovery-based damage states (e.g. functional loss, uninhabitable, irreparable) that are needed to assess seismic resilience is applied.
 A discrete state-based stochastic simulation model is used to quantify recovery trajectories for damaged buildings.
 Deterministic recovery paths conditioned on the post-earthquake damage state are described by discrete recovery states and the time spent in each state.
 The uncertainty in the recovery trajectory is captured by generating multiple realizations of the recovery path (Monte Carlo Simulation) accounting for the uncertainty in the time spent in each state.
 The function that describes community-level (or neighborhood-level) recovery is obtained by aggregating the recovery curves for the individual buildings after accounting for the variation in shaking and damage at each site and various exogenous and endogenous factors that affect the pace of recovery.

 This tool provides an effective way to engage key stakeholders from government, industry and other groups, who are concerned with enhancing